asyncapi/spec/CONTRIBUTING.md

 ## Merging pull requests

-A pull request can be merged if:
+A pull request can be merged if all the following conditions are met:

 * There is, at least, a mininum of 3 approvals from the [repository code owners](./CODEOWNERS).
 * Sufficient time has passed to let all code owners review the pull request.
 As of now, it should be a minimum of 1 week.
 If all code owners have already approved a pull request, it's ok not to wait for this period of time.